 Click any meal to learn more about its ingredients and benefits.

-I start with organic sprouted oats (already soaked overnight to break down compounds that challenge digestion) and cook them slow with cardamom-infused milk, grass-fed butter, local organic eggs, grated carrots, coconut, and collagen peptides.
+Organic sprouted oats are soaked overnight and cooked low and slow with cardamom-infused milk, grass-fed butter, local organic eggs, grated carrots, coconut, and collagen peptides.
 The result is closer to pudding than porridge.
 Custardy.
 Rich.
 Warming.
-I whisk the eggs in slowly to create custard rather than scrambling.
 The cardamom-infused milk adds aromatic warmth that lingers.
 Grass-fed butter creates richness without heaviness and helps you absorb fat-soluble nutrients.
 Carrots add natural sweetness and vitamin A. Coconut brings healthy fats and subtle texture.
 Collagen dissolves invisibly, supporting skin, joints, and gut lining.
-I sweeten only with organic bananas (no added sugar) and warming Ceylon cinnamon.
+I sweeten only with organic bananas and locally grown dates (no added sugar).
 This isn't grab-and-go fuel.
 This is sit-down-and-be-nourished breakfast.
 The kind that makes you feel held.

 Key Ingredients: